jegson-del/webhook/README.md

 - The form should be built using Laravel Blade, feel free to use a front-end framework of your choice too however this isn't a requirement.
 - The form should be secure and the data should be validated, including error messages.
-- The form should allow the user to upload a profile picture.
-- The form should be able to be submitted and stored to a database.
+- The form should be submitted and stored to a database.
-- The form should integrate with an API endpoint to store the data (Credentials will be provided).
+- The form should POST to an API endpoint after being stored in the database (Credentials will be provided).
 - The form should redirect the user to a confirmation page after the form is submitted.
 - The form should display a message to the user on the confirmation page.
 - The form should allow us to view a list of all the users that have been added to the database.